OdedYanovich/Tinkering/Rushing_Dungeons_obsidian/Goals/Dungeon Rush 1/miscellaneous.md

 The order of the buttons and the associated [[Command#instruction|Instructions]] are randomized in order to force the player to determine a correct [[Action]] from the entire possibility space for every [[Command]] under time pressure.
 ^random-command

-randomness can make events memorable and keep decisions engaging after repetition.
+ Memorable events and  repetition resistant decision making will be achieved with tools like randomness.
 ^identity

 The game will escalate in difficulty for as long as players will push through the [[status#Boss|Bosses]].